RT America: Abby Martin statement

-Liz Wahl resignation
+Resignation of Liz Wahl

 The day after Martin's statement, RT America anchor Liz Wahl resigned on air, which she said was due to her belief that RT was a propaganda machine for President Vladimir Putin.
 She stated:

-I cannot be part of a network funded by the Russian government that whitewashes the actions of Putin.
-I am proud to be an American and believe in disseminating the truth.
-And that is why, after this newscast, I am resigning.

 Wahl said that what "broke" her was that RT censored a question from her interview with Ron Paul about "Russia's intervention in Ukraine".

 In response, RT released a statement: "When a journalist disagrees with the editorial position of his or her organization, the usual course of action is to address those grievances with the editor, and, if they cannot be resolved, to quit like a professional.
 But when someone makes a big public show of a personal decision, it is nothing more than a self-promotional stunt.
 We wish Liz the best of luck on her chosen path".

 In a March 2014 Politico article, Wahl expanded on her resignation statement, saying, "For about two and a half years.
 I'd looked the other way as the network smeared America for the sake of making the Kremlin look better by comparison, while it sugarcoated atrocities by one brutal dictator after another."